We are pleased to be working in partnership with the following schools (use the dropdown menu to be taken to their

 We have been awarded ARTSMARK Platinum and KITEMARK Gold in recognition of activities that are on offer to pupils at St Bede's.
 On the sporting field we compete regionally and nationally in a broad range of sports, becoming the first Worcestershire School ever to win a National ESFA Competition in May 2017.

 We have an outstanding Pastoral and SEN team who help meet the needs of all pupils.
 We use GL Assessment's PASS survey with all pupils to identify any issues pupils have in school.
 The pastoral team and trained counsellor then work to ensure that any issues pupils have are addressed as the mental well-being of pupils is paramount to us here at St Bede's.

 Pupils' spiritual, moral, social and cultural development is promoted effectively, preparing them well for life in modern Britain.
 (Ofsted June 2017)

-The SEN team, as well as using the results for the PT series, also use the Dyslexia and Dyscalculia screener with specific pupils to identify needs and then work in conjunction with staff to put provision in place for these pupils.
+The SEN team, as well as using the results for the PT Series, also use the Dyslexia and Dyscalculia Screeners with specific pupils to identify needs and then work in conjunction with staff to put provision in place for these pupils.

 The school is fully inclusive and pupils who have special educational needs and/or disabilities or other additional needs are fully integrated into the school community.
 (Ofsted June 2017)

-We have used GL Assessment for over five years now and buy in to the CDS.
-We predominantly use GL Assessment for the PTM, PTE, PTS and CAT4 assessments to help us monitor pupils through their time at the school and demonstrate progress from entry to exit.
-Last year our year 8 pupils left with 89% at or above National Standard in English and Maths; when they arrived in year 5 this figure was only 35%.
+We have used GL Assessment for over five years now and buy in to the Complete Digital Solution.
+We predominantly use GL Assessment for the PTM, PTE, PTS and CAT4 assessments, to help us monitor pupils through their time at the school and demonstrate progress from entry to exit.
+Last year our Year 8 pupils left with 89% at or above National Standard in English and Maths; when they arrived in Year 5 this figure was only 35%.

 The school caters for pupils in Years 5-8 (aged between 9 to 13) and has a six form entry.
 Specialist subject teachers deliver our diverse Key Stage 2 and 3 curriculum in a similar way to that of a high school.
 English and maths are taught in ability sets; however, all other subjects are taught in mixed ability tutor groups.